EDDiscovery/EDDiscovery/Contributing-to-EDDiscovery-Using-Git.md

 git push origin master
 ```

-And push the new version up.
+... which should push your changes up.
+You can check this by looking at sources from the github site.

 You will probably need a "force" push if you had to merge anything.
 Because the commit history has been modified:

 ```
-git push -f origin master
+git push -f origin master            <-- -f makes it a force push master Skywalker.
 ```

 Force push is a dangerous tool, but you're only using it on your own fork, so it's safe enough.

-Finally you probably have a feature branch to sync up with the remote changes.
-This was probably why you had to sync up in the first place.
-Basically do the same thing you did for master but with your feature branch.
-Though need to push it up to your fork afterwards:
+Finally you probably have a local feature branch which needs to be updated with remote changes in the upstream repo; this was probably why you had to sync up in the first place.
+Basically do the same thing you did for the master branch but now with your feature branch:

 ```
 git fetch upstream